echtlersebastian/MunichPersoChecker/README.md

  - If yes, nothing will happen, beause we need to wait longer.
  - If no, the Status has changed and and email will be send out to the specific mailadress.
  - After the Mail is sent, the E-Mail and the Ausweisnummer will be *deleted* in the Database!
- - The Check runs once a day (i think, that higher frequent executions will just break the Internet at 🤡Bürgerbüro🤡)
+ - The Check runs every 60 Minutes. (i think, that higher frequent executions will just break the Internet at 🤡Bürgerbüro🤡)

 # TechStack:
  - React Frontend